-- In June 2012, the company secured a \$7 million standby subscription agreement with Gurney Capital Nominees Pty Ltd. No amounts have been drawn down on this facility at the date of this report but funding is available if required; - A dispute with a creditor for the amount of \$2,255,477 exists relating to the satisfactory delivery of goods.
-This amount is currently recognised as a current liability in the statement of financial position as at 30 June 2014.
-As the company does not believe it is liable for this debt, the company expects to commence litigation in financial year 2015 for a breach of contract (refer to Note 17); - \$328,000 of share application monies, shown as a current liability as at balance date, will be converted to equity; - Convertible notes that expired in February 2014 have been extended and are repayable by - 3 February 2015.
-The directors are confident that the note holder will redeem the convertible notes for shares and no cash payment will be required to settle the liability; - The possible sale for cash of mining tenements, recognised as exploration and evaluation assets in the statement of financial position, as has occurred in the prior year; and - Issue of shares for cash from capital raising to be conducted in accordance with the Corporations Act.
+- A dispute with a creditor for an amount of \$2,255,477 exists relating to the satisfactory delivery of goods.
+This amount is currently recognised as a current liability in the statement of financial position as at 30 June 2015.
+As the company does not believe it is liable for this debt, the company has lodged a writ for breach of contract.
+Consequently, the creditor has lodged a counterclaim.
+The matter will be proceeding to the Supreme Court. (refer to Note 17); - \$328,000 of share application monies received from a Director, shown as a current liability in the statement of financial position as at 30 June 2015, will be transferred to equity when the shares are issued; - Convertible notes with a face value of \$1,500,000 are recognised in current liabilities as are repayable by 3 February 2016.
+The directors are confident that the note holder will redeem the convertible notes for shares and no cash payment will be required to settle the liability; - A research and development rebate claim will be lodged in the last quarter of 2015 with respect to research and development costs incurred for the year ended 30 June 2015; - The possible sale of mining tenements, recognised as exploration and evaluation assets in the statement of financial position as at 30 June 2015, for cash as has occurred in the prior years; and - Issue of shares for cash from capital raising to be conducted in accordance with the Corporations Act.